AI and Localization: How the Two Work Together

 An AI engine requires a lot of data to work properly.
 But if done correctly, leads to cost-reduction and more efficiency in the process.

-There is a build-up time to train the machine; and then it can performs translations very quickly, which then will need review.
+There is a build-up time to train the machine; and then it can perform translations very quickly, which then will need review.

 An example of potential turnaround is 2 months to deliver 20-50 million of words.